input-output-hk/catalyst-forge/playground/README.md

 just earthly api
 ```

-### deployments.cue configuration
+### config.cue configuration

-`playground/deployments.cue` is the single source of truth for local service deployments.
+`playground/config.cue` is the single source of truth for local playground configuration.
 It centralizes:

 - **registry**: The in-cluster registry hostname used for pushed images.
 - **deployments.<service>**: Per-service build and deployment configuration: